SilverJolteon/FreedomDX/README.md

     > Disables the HP threshold that prevents killing Lao-Shan Lung before reaching the final area.
 Ported by SilverJolteon from IncognitoMan's FUC
   - ### Minimap Scale
     > Sets the scale for the minimap.
 Ported by SilverJolteon from IncognitoMan's FUC
+  - ### Sword & Shield Debuff
+    > Changes Sword & Shield sharpness and damage from 1.5 to 1.2 to match MH Dos.
+By YuzucchiNyan
+  - ### File Replacer
+    > Enables the ability to load custom files from `ms0:/PSP/SAVEDATA/FDXDAT/NATIVEPSP/<GAMEID>/`.
+These files are in the name format of four numbers (IE: "4960").
+The original files can be extracted using [mhff](https://github.com/svanheulen/mhff/tree/master/psp).
+By SilverJolteon
   - ### English Menu Patch (Portable)
     > Translates Menus, Items, Equipment, Skills, etc. into English.
 By YuzucchiNyan
   - ### English Quest Patch (Portable)